EschronS/GameApp/README.md

 goal is to have the robot speak out every question instead of just having it on the screen.
     maybe try giving ever question its own activity? when calling question() go with the Focus to Another Activity and Read the question in there.
 And then give back the Focus.

+# DialogFlow
+in this fork i want  to integrate the DialogFlow Chatbot from Google into the "GameApp"